Image credit: Unsplash/Arthur Lambillotte

 Axle Energy Ltd British Gas Chameleon Technology (as Ivie) Easee UK Ltd (via Axle Energy Ltd) EDF E.ON Next Energy Ltd Equiwatt GivEnergy Software (via Axle Energy Ltd) 100 Green (via SMS – Solo Energy Ltd) Hildebrand Technology Ltd Hugo Energy App (via SMS - Solo Energy Ltd) Loop(via SMS - Solo Energy Ltd) Octopus Energy Ohme (via Axle Energy Ltd) OVO Energy Perse Technology Ltd Power Rewards App (via Orange Power Ltd) Scottish Power (via Equiwatt) SMS (Solo Energy Ltd) Shell Energy Retail via SMS (Solo Energy Ltd) Uswitch Ltd (via Hildebrand) Utilita Energy Ltd

 You can only sign up for the DFS if you have a smart meter or an electronic device measuring electricity use.
 This is because the amount of energy you save during these hour-long events is worked out via your smart meter.
-The energy provider will have taken 60 days of your energy usage from your smart meter and used that information to work out how much energy you would use on an average day and will use that figure as your baseline figure.
+The energy provider will take 60 days of your energy usage from your smart meter and use that information to work out how much energy you would use on an average day.
+The energy provider will use that figure as your baseline figure.
 By turning off your electrical equipment and saving energy, the energy provider will be able to work out the difference between what you would typically use in that hour and then see what you actually used during the DFS event.
 You'll then be rewarded for the amount saved.

-For example, if you usually use 2KWh of energy during that time and only use 1KWh of energy, you'll be rewarded on your 1KWh energy saving.
+For example, if you usually use 2KWh of energy and only use 1KWh of energy during that time, you'll be rewarded for your 1KWh energy saving.
 If you don't save any energy during that time, then you'll not earn anything for that event.
 If you use more energy than usual, which can happen if you have to use appliances during the event, you won't pay any more than usual; you just won't earn any money!

 How will you know when to turn off appliances?